 DIY dry shampoo has always eluded me in one way or another.
 It’s either too opaque, stains your clothes various shades of brown, or just plain doesn’t work as well as you hoped it would.
-When I came across a few dry shampoo sprays, I knew I didn’t feel like shelling out $10 for a tiny bottle that wouldn’t last long (I have extremely oily hair) and was full of chemicals.
-One brand actually has propane listed as an ingredient!
-No thank you!
+When I came across a few dry shampoo sprays, I knew I didn’t feel like shelling out $10 for a tiny bottle that wouldn’t last long (I have extremely oily hair) and was full of nasty chemicals.

 So I started looking around for an alternative I could make at home that used better and safer ingredients and was actually effective.
 Lo and behold, this homemade dry shampoo spray fits the bill perfectly!